Get

 Personality

-Pomeranians are an exceptionally friendly and outgoing breed.
-Their sassy attitude is what gives these dogs their unique charm.
-They are excellent with children old enough to not treat them like a toy.
-While they are small, gentle, and affectionate with humans, they tend to have an attitude towards larger dogs and even challenge them at times!
+The Pomeranian is an exceptionally friendly and outgoing breed.
+Their sassy attitude is what gives this dog their unique charm.
+They are excellent with children who are old enough to not treat them like a toy.
+While they are gentle and affectionate with humans, they tend to have an attitude toward larger dogs and even challenge them at times!

 Exercise